AlexSaeChao/reading-notes/301/reading-07-nodejs.md

-An Introduction to Node.js on sitepoint.com
+## An Introduction to Node.js and Pair Programing

+This section talks about what is a node and npm and an high level overview of what can they do.
+This section also has an overview of pair programing.

 What is node.js?